Westfield London has always been keen to play a role in the cultural life of Shepherd’s Bush.

 • Providing benefits at the centre to Bush Theatre customers and Patrons

 Duncan Bower, Westfield’s Director of Development said “The Bush Theatre is something of an icon in the area so the ability to move the new script reference library to the old library building was a fantastic result for The Bush.
-We are thrilled to now be able to support the Theatre with the next exciting phase in their plans to redevelop the space which will no doubt become one of the linchpins in the cultural hub of Shepherd’s Bush and the wider White City Area.”
+We are thrilled to now be able to support the Theatre which is one of the linchpins in the cultural hub of Shepherd’s Bush and the wider White City Area.”